 Many of these pros and cons are a matter of lifestyle.
 If you’re a busy urbanite who eschews property maintenance and prefers to live within walking distance of downtown attractions, a condominium might be the best option for you.
 If you like a little more space around you and don’t mind some occasional yardwork, you might be better off buying a detached home in an outlying neighborhood or subdivision.

-Seattle Condo Market Is Hot Right Now
+Seattle Condo Market Is Stable

 Get Pre-Approved to Increase Your Chance for Success